sigstore/docs/content/en/verifying/verify.md

 ```

-The oidc-issuer for Google is https://accounts.google.com, Microsoft is https://login.microsoftonline.com, and GitHub is https://github.com/login/oauth.
+The oidc-issuer for Google is https://accounts.google.com, Microsoft is https://login.microsoftonline.com, GitHub is https://github.com/login/oauth, and GitLab is https://gitlab.com.

 The following example verifies the signature on file.txt from user name@example.com issued by accounts@example.com.
 It uses a provided bundle cosign.bundle that contains the certificate and signature.